ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

      ~                                   ~                        ~
 ~~~~

-Exactly as in the Challenge/Response and Uni-Directional interaction models, there is an attestation-verification loop in which the Attester generates Evidence and the Verifier appraises it.
+Exactly as in the Challenge/Response and Uni-Directional interaction models, there is an Evidence Generation-Appraisal loop, in which the Attester generates Evidence and the Verifier appraises it.
 In the Publish-Subscribe model above, the Attester publishes Evidence to the topic "AttEv" (= Attestation Evidence) on the PubSub server, to which a Verifier subscribed before.
 The PubSub server notifies Verifiers, accordingly, by forwarding the attestation Evidence.
 Although the above diagram depicts only full attestation Evidence and Event Logs, later attestations may use "deltas' for Evidence and Event Logs.
 Verifiers appraise the Evidence and publish the Attestation Result to topic "AttRes" (= Attestation Result) on the PubSub server.

-#### Attestation Result Processing/Consumption
+#### Attestation Result Generation

 ~~~~ aasvg
      ~          ~                        ~                        ~